 EE1-5.1 NN-based inter prediction with lower complexity

-Filter architecture: Figure 5.1 illustrates the network architecture of the inter frame generation network, which is based on the model described in JVET-AD0162.
+Filter architecture: Figure 4illustrates the network architecture of the inter frame generation network, which is based on the model described in JVET-AD0162.
 To mitigate complexity, the number of ResBlocks and convolution channels will be reduced.